xyproto/cxx/README.md

 Syntastic settings for ViM and NeoVim:

-    " Change 2a to "20" or "17" if that is what your compiler supports let g:syntastic_cpp_compiler = 'g++'
+    " If your compiler supports it, change "2a" to "20".
+If the compiler only supports C++17, use "17". let g:syntastic_cpp_compiler = 'g++'
     let g:syntastic_cpp_compiler_options = ' -std=c++2a -pipe -fPIC -fno-plt -fstack-protector-strong -Wall -Wshadow -Wpedantic -Wno-parentheses -Wfatal-errors -Wvla' let g:syntastic_cpp_include_dirs = ['../common', './common', '../include', './include']